tarwn/lessthandot-hugo/blogs/content/posts/2010-06-08-ssis-2008-multiproc-usage.md

 > Begin Path Plan 0

-> Call ProcessInput on component “Conditional Split” (16) for input “Conditional Split Input” (17)
+> Call ProcessInput on component "Conditional Split" (16) for input "Conditional Split Input" (17)

 > Create new execution item for subpath 0